-There are so many debates these days about how much more expensive New Zealand really is compared to other places around the world.
-We are constantly hearing about how expensive it is to live in Auckland.
+There are so many debates these days about the cost of living in New Zealand and how much more expensive New Zealand really is compared to other places around the world and we are constantly hearing about how expensive it is to live in Auckland.
 And the truth is everyone’s comparison is different – depending on salary, lifestyle and other factors.

 In this article we are discussing:

 - Where to compare costs in NZ to your current life;

 - Cost of living in New Zealand vs the UK in 2015

 - Cost of living in New Zealand in 2019

 - Monthly costs of life in Auckland;